Pope Francis meets with Ukrainian President Volodymyr Zelenskyy at the Vatican

-ROME (AP) — Ukrainian President Volodymyr Zelenskyy has met with Pope Francis at the Vatican, telling the pontiff it was a “great honor.”
-The meeting on Saturday comes during the Ukrainian’s visit to Rome, where he also met with Italian officials.
-The pontiff has previously offered his efforts to try to end the war that Russia began with its invasion of Ukraine a year ago.
-Neither side immediately gave details of the talks.
+ROME (AP) — Ukrainian President Volodymyr Zelenskyy held talks with Pope Francis at the Vatican on Saturday, saying it was a great honor to meet with the pontiff, who has previously offered to do what he can to try to end the war launched by Russia's invasion of Ukraine a year ago.

+Zelenskyy held his hand of his heart as the pope, using a cane, came to greet him before ushering the Ukrainian into a papal studio near the Vatican's audience call.
+"Thank you for your visit,'' Francis said, as their 40-minute-long meeting began.

+In a written statement, the Vatican said the two men spoke about Ukraine's "humanitarian and political situation provoked by the war going on.''

-Earlier in the day, Zelenskyy met with Italian officials after his morning flight to Rome, and received both pledges of open-ended continued military and financial support as well as bolstered backing for Ukraine's cherished aim to join the European Union.
+Earlier in the day, Zelenskyy met with Italian officials after his morning flight to Rome.
+He received pledges of both open-ended military and financial support as well as stronger backing for Ukraine's cherished aim to join the European Union.

-“The message is clear and simple,” Meloni said, flanked by Zelenskyy as the two briefed reporters after their meeting, which lasted more than an hour at the premier's office.
+“The message is clear and simple,” Meloni said, flanked by Zelenskyy as the two briefed reporters after their meeting at her office, which lasted more than an hour.
 "The future of Ukraine is a future of peace and freedom.
 And it's the future of Europe, a future of peace and freedom, for which there are no other possible solutions.''

-Meloni, who had met with Zelenskyy in Ukraine in February, just ahead of the anniversary of the invasion, renewed her pledge to champion Ukraine's EU ambitions, after required reforms.
+Meloni, who had met with Zelenskyy in Ukraine in February, just ahead of the anniversary of the invasion, renewed her pledge to champion Ukraine's EU ambitions, saying Ukraine was moving ahead with required reforms despite the war.

-When Zelenskyy arrived at a military airfield at Rome’s Ciampino airport, Italian Foreign Minister Antonio Tajani was on hand to greet him.
-Tajani told reporters that Italy will continue to support Ukraine “360 degrees" and press for a just peace, one that safeguards Ukraine's independence.
+The premier, who staunchly backs military aid for Ukraine, said Italy would back the country “360 degrees for all the time necessary and beyond.”

-But while her far-right Brothers of Italy party fiercely champions the principle of national sovereignty, Meloni has had to contend with leaders of two coalition partners who have openly professed for years their admiration for Russian President Vladimir Putin.
+But while her far-right Brothers of Italy party champions the principle of national sovereignty, Meloni has had to contend with leaders of two coalition partners who for years have openly professed their admiration for Russian President Vladimir Putin.
 Coalition ally Silvio Berlusconi, a former premier, has boasted of his friendship with Putin, while another government ally, League leader Matteo Salvini, has questioned the value of economic sanctions against Russia.

-Zelenskyy began his official meetings by calling on Mattarella at the presidential Quirinale Palace.
+Zelenskyy began his official meetings by calling on Italian President Sergio Mattarella at the presidential Quirinale Palace.

 “We are fully at your side,″ Mattarella told Zelenskyy as he welcomed him.
 Later, after their meeting, presidential palace sources said Mattarella assured his guest that Italy would continue supporting Ukraine militarily and financially, as well as with reconstruction and humanitarian aid, in both the short and long term.